Use your Back button to return to the previous page

 Our ponies are active riding ponies that can participate in all disciplines.

 They retain the physical toughness the breed is famous for as well as having that superb temperament which makes them so straight forward to train and handle.
 My ponies are my hobby and my friends.
-I am retired and they are handled every day and most come to call, self load, are well mannered, and used to the vet and farrier.
+I am retired and they are handled every day and most come to call, self load, are well mannered, and good with the vet and farrier.

 Have a look at the Comments page for endorsements by previous purchasers.